GREATDANELADY.COM

 Instructions:

-Read on the bag of Honest Kitchen FORCE, the dehydrate raw food for the amount of water necessary to rehydrate it, then add more for the kibble until you get the right amount.
+Read on the bag of Honest Kitchen Embark, it will tell you the amount of water necessary to rehydrate it, then add more for the kibble until you get the right amount.
 Let it set a few minutes to get an accurate assessment of the amount of water that is needed.
 You do not want it so thick that it turns to concrete!

 A).
 BacPakPlus -Probitics/Digestive Enzymes combination product to help keep the digestive track working properly and to break down the fats, carbs, protein and fiber so it is more digestible.